Dimbeswar Das

 Dimbeswar Das is a Bharatiya Janata Party politician from Assam.
 He has been elected in Assam Legislative Assembly election in 2016 from Raha constituency.

-On 19 January 2017, Das' car was removed by an engineer in Nagaon district for blocking the way to an office.
-The engineer was made to apologize for the incident by touching Das' feet.
+On 19 January 2017, Das' car was removed by an engineer in Nagaon district for blocking the road to an office.
+A video-clip showed the minister berating the engineer, who then touched Das’ feet to apologize for the incident.
+However, Das denied that the engineer had touched his feet by way of an apology.